kent28808/sentineltrap-cloud-honeypot/README.md

 ## Phase 9: Eradication and Recovery

-Following containment, the environment was remediated to remove insecure configurations and restore normal operation.
+Following containment, the compromised environment was remediated and restored to a secure operational state.

+In a production environment, rebuilding a compromised endpoint from a known-good image would generally provide greater assurance than attempting to clean an affected system in place.
+For this lab, the existing VM was retained so that remediation, hardening, and recovery procedures could be demonstrated.

 ### Eradication Actions
 - Hardened the Administrator account
 - Disabled the Guest account
-- Rotated or secured exposed administrative credentials
+- Secured exposed administrative credentials
-- Removed unauthorized or malicious database artifacts
+- Run a full malware scan using Windows Defender
 - Verified that unnecessary remote administrative access was disabled

 ### Recovery Actions